 Dietetics Coordinated Program - Mission, Goals & Outcomes

-The undergraduate and graduate Coordinated Programs share the same mission.
-We are committed to improving the health and nutrition of the public by educating students to become competent and competitive entry-level registered dietitian nutritionists in a variety of settings including hospitals, extended-care facilities, school systems, public health settings, and through research.
+The 4 + 1 and 4 + 2 Coordinated Master’s Programs share the same mission.
+We are committed to improving the health and nutrition of the public by educating students to become competent and competitive entry-level dietitians in a variety of settings, including hospitals, extended care facilities, school systems, community and public health settings, and through research.

 Goals & Objectives